How to Opt Out and Remove Yourself from ClustrMaps

 Alternative ClustrMaps removal methods

 It’s also possible to opt out of ClustrMaps by contacting them directly.
-You can either send them an email at [email protected] or use their contact form
+You can either email them at support@clustrmaps.com or use their contact form

 In both cases, make sure to include: